Lawyers Providing Skilled, Strategic Defense Against DUI/DWI Charges

 It is not just illegal drugs that can potentially result in DWAI charges.
 It is also illegal to drive under the influence of prescription or over-the-counter medications if those drugs impair a driver’s ability to drive safely.

 Impaired and intoxicated driving penalties increase with each subsequent offense.
-For example, the penalties for a third DWI or DWAI-Drug conviction within ten years include a fine of up to $10,000, up to 7 years in prison, and a one-year license revocation.
+For example, the penalties for a third DWI or DWAI-Drug conviction within ten years include:

 If a driver refuses to take a breathalyzer, blood or urine test, he or she may face a $500 fine and a minimum one-year license revocation, even if the driver ultimately gets found not guilty after a trial, or the criminal charges are dismissed.